How Modern Traffic Lights Signals Work?

 These installations only change their signals when there are vehicles or pedestrians on the side streets.
 Their side street green times vary with the traffic and there is a maximum and minimum value programmed.

 These installations have signals that are programmed to change with maximum and minimum green times depending on pedestrian and traffic demands on all approaches.
 In fact, the signals change based on demands from every approach.

 Fixed period traffic lights signals display green to each approach for the same time during each cycle regardless of traffic conditions.

-Therefore, a manufacturer of these installations have found that they are adequate in massively congested areas but are quite wasteful when lightly-trafficked side roads are included within the same sequence as some cycles (that could be better used by busier approaches) will go without vehicles crossing.
+Therefore, traffic light suppliers of these installations have found that they are adequate in massively congested areas but are quite wasteful when lightly-trafficked side roads are included within the same sequence as some cycles (that could be better used by busier approaches) will go without vehicles crossing.